- Send a message

 For a long time, the region was mainly accessible via domestic flight with a very small plane.
 The plane landed on a tiny unpaved airstrip.

-But now, you have more options.
+But nowaways, you have more options.
 First: the airstrip is now paved, which makes landing more safe.
-Second: you could take the bus or small vehicles, since there is a road closer to Dolpa.
+Second: you could take the bus or jeep, since there is a road closer to Dolpa.

-After our visit to Mazfal, we trek to Phoksundo Lake.
-We will follow the Suli Khola river from Dunai, all the way up to Ringmo.
+After visiting Mazfal, you continue the trek to Phoksundo Lake by following the Suli Khola river from Dunai, all the way up to Ringmo.
 This is a village that’s located on a 30,000 to 40,000 year-old landslide dam.
 As a result, this dam formed the lake on the north side.
 On the southern side of the dam, the water of the lake plunges down a spectacular 167 meter tall waterfall.

 If you are looking to discover a whole other world inside Nepal, this is where you want to go.